Tourism in Syria

 Before the start of the Syrian Civil War, 8.5 million tourists visited Syria in 2010, who brought in tourist revenue estimated at LS 30.8 billion (US$8.4 billion, at 2010 rates), and accounted for 14% of the country's economy.
 By 2015, the number of tourists had declined by more than 98%, to 170,000.

-Many tourist attractions have been damaged or destroyed by shelling, flights by all major airlines have been suspended, and many major tourist hotels have closed.
-It is estimated that considerable investment will be necessary to revive Syria's tourism industry.
+Many tourist attractions were damaged or destroyed by shelling, flights by all major airlines were suspended, and many major tourist hotels closed.
+However tourist numbers increased a lot in 2025.
+In 2026 the minister estimated that 100 billion USD investment is needed to revive Syria's tourism industry.

 Overview

 Before the 2011 crisis

 Non-Arab visitors to Syria reached 1.1 million in 2002, which includes all visitors to the country, not just tourists.
 The total number of Arab visitors in 2002 was 3.2 million, most from Lebanon, Jordan, Saudi Arabia, and Iraq.
 Many Iraqi businesspeople set up ventures in Syrian ports to run import operations for Iraq, causing an increased number of Iraqis visiting Syria in 2003–4.
 Tourism is a potentially large foreign exchange earner and a source of economic growth.
 Tourism generated more than 6% of Syria's gross domestic product in 2000, and more reforms were discussed to increase tourism revenues.
 As a result of projects derived from Investment Law No. 10 of 1991, hotel bed numbers had increased 51% by 1999 and increased further in 2001.
 A plan was announced in 2002 to develop ecological tourism with visits to desert and nature preserves.
 Two luxury hotels opened in Damascus at the end of 2004.

 Tourism had been increasing considerably before the Civil War, that began in March 2011.
 According to the Syrian Ministry of Tourism in January 2011, about 6 million foreign tourists visited Syria in 2009, increasing to 8.5 million in 2010, a 40% increase.
 Tourism revenue was LS 30.8 billion (US$8.4 billion) in 2010, 14% of the country's economy.
 Tourism industry revenue in 2010 was US$6.5 billion, accounting for 12% of the gross domestic product and 11% of employment.